AI is the next era, and I went all in before the market did.

 3-year net$0

 Real MFC list prices ($4,999.99 first license, $3,499.99 each additional).
 Time-reduction is your own assumption.
-Accuracy gains are real but uncounted here, so this runs conservative.
+Accuracy gains are real but uncounted here.
 Your numbers against real prices, not a claim about other shops.

 A non-coder edits the pricing engine in plain English.
 Nothing writes until a human says so.

 Type a change in plain English.
-It runs the real settings-editor AI, which proposes a validated diff against the live config so you see exactly what moves.
+The real settings-editor AI reads it and shows you the exact before-and-after, so you see precisely what moves.
 Nothing is written until you Apply.

 settings.json · processes & feesDemo · synthetic config

-The text box is live: it calls the real settings-editor AI, the same prompt and validation rules the product uses, on a synthetic config.
+The text box is live: it calls the real settings-editor AI, the same prompt and rules the product uses, on a sample config.
 The example buttons are instant and run no model.
-Either way the shape is the same: the AI proposes, you review a validated diff in place, you own every write.
+Either way it works the same: the AI suggests, you see exactly what would change, and nothing is saved unless you say so.

 Nick built a Devil's Advocate GPT.
-I built one that has to prove every claim it makes.
+I built a judge that has to prove every claim it makes.

 Screen drops a candidate into one messy business problem and watches how they solve it with AI: a blank build assistant, simulated stakeholders who each hold part of the picture, a gated expert you only reach if you ask, and a deliberate trap.
 Take it yourself.